Description

 In summertime it's best not to dock on private land.
 The locals prefer to keep their things private.
 There are three possible docking options on public city owned land, however.
 From these spots Tulikallio can be reached on foot.

 Be careful with the hidden rocks under the water surface.
-The docking sites described are designed for canoe and not suitable for big boats.
+The docking sites described are designed for canoe and are not suitable for big boats.